Christopher-Saffron/AirBnB-Upgraded/README.md

 # Hello there!
 ## Airbnb replica

+# Just noticed GOOGLE API has done some changes, working on fixing the login functionality. (thanks uncle Google for doing it again)

  Seems like this type of business is the exact perfect to utilize a majority of tools I can use.

  The primary focus was on functionality, rather than looks and design. ( I was not familiar with FIGMA at the time of development)